luigisaetta/jobs_bp/.ipynb_checkpoints/bp-checkpoint.md

 * compartId: the Id of the compartment containing the JOB
 * project Id

-You can get these information in a Notebook running in the same compartment/project:
+You can get these information in a Notebook running in the same compartment/project, using this code:

 ```
 import os